SoniaBenHedia/HHU_scripts/R/Corpus/README.md

 # Corpus

-In this folder you find all scripts and the processed data to run the scripts which were used to analyze the corpus data analyzed in
+In this folder you find all scripts and the processed data to run the scripts which were used to analyze the corpus data analyzed in my
-PhD-dissertaion.
+PhD-dissertation.
 The data was extracted from the Switchboard Corpus (Godfrey, J. J. and Holliman, E. (1997).
 Switchboard-1 release 2.).

 This folder has five subfolders: